 In public statements, BitChute presents itself as having a laissez faire attitude to content moderation, tolerating all but the most extreme content in the name of free speech and open debate.
-But in actuality, the company consistently chooses to promote channels that engage in hate speech and harmful misinformation via its social media accounts.
+But in actuality, the company chooses to almost exclusively promote content and producers that engage in hate speech and harmful misinformation.
 Far from merely tolerating such behaviour, the platform indicates time and again that such attributes are celebrated on their platform.
+The effects of this stance can clearly be seen by the content which garners most interest and views on the platform.